Image of God: Image vs likeness

 Theologians have examined the difference between the concepts of the "image of God" and the "likeness of God" in human nature.
 Origen for instance viewed the image of God as something given at creation, while the likeness of God as something bestowed upon a person at a later time.

 While "image and likeness" is a Hebraism in which an idea is reinforced using two different words, a view arose that "image and likeness" were separate; the image was the human's natural resemblance to God, the power of reason and will, while the likeness was a donum superadditum—a divine gift added to basic human nature.
 This likeness consisted of the moral qualities of God, whereas the image involved the natural attributes of God.
 When Adam fell, he lost the likeness, but the image remained fully intact.
 Humanity as humanity was still complete, but the good and holy being was spoiled.
 The image of God and the likeness are similar, but at the same time they are different.
 The image is just that, mankind is made in the image of God, whereas the likeness is a spiritual attribute of the moral qualities of God.

 However, the medieval distinction between the "image" and "likeness" of God has largely been abandoned by modern interpreters.
 According to C. John Collins, "Since about the time of the Reformation, scholars have recognized that this [image/likeness distinction] does not suit the text itself.
 First, there is no "and" joining "in our image" with "after our likeness."
 Second, Genesis 1:27 simply reads "in God's image"; and finally, in Genesis 5:1 God made man "in the likeness of God."
 The best explanation for these data is to say that "in the image" and "after the likeness" refer to the same thing, with each clarifying the other."

 Specific nature of image

 The primary biblical texts do not convey any specific ways in which the image of God is recognized in humanity.
 They do not speak about rationality, morality, emotions, free will, language, or any other similar statements.
 The words "image" and "likeness" simply carry the basic meaning that humans are like God and represent God.
 "Such an explanation is unnecessary, not only because the terms had clear meanings, but also because no such list could do justice to the subject: the text only needs to affirm that man is like God, and the rest of Scripture fills in more details to explain this."
 The various ways in which this is explored are found below in the discussions about substantive, relational, and functional understandings of the image of God.

+Early theologians had much to say about the image of God.
+According to Origen, for example, the two pillars upon which the meaning of imago Dei is constructed and maintained are reason and virtue; thus, for Origen heavenly angels and humans both share in the divine image.